The Remarkable Women of the Chelsea Hotel

 Such as:

-- Elizabeth Gurley Flynn, the 1st female political activist, union organizer, and the 1st female chairwoman of the U.S. Communist Party.
+- Elizabeth Gurley Flynn First female political activist, union organizer, and the first female chairwoman of the U.S. Communist Party.

-- Katherine Dunham, founder of the 1st African-American dance company.
-As legend has it, she was once thrown out of the hotel for bringing live lions up to her 10th floor studio to make a rehearsal for a Met production of Aida “more real.”
+- Katherine Dunham Founder of the first African-American dance company.
+As legend has it, she was thrown out of the Chelsea for bringing live lions up to her 10th floor studio to make a rehearsal for Aida “more real.”

-- Isabella Gardener, New York City’s 1st Poet Laureate, erased from history by her 4th husband, poet Allen Tate.
-Born into wealth, her life is a modern tragedy that included alcoholism, abuse, divorce, the murder of her son, and a daughter who was permanently brain damaged after getting beaten almost to death in the hotel by the Hell’s Angels.
+- Isabella Gardner New York City’s first Poet Laureate, erased from history by her 4th husband, poet Allen Tate.
+Born into wealth, her life was a modern tragedy, including alcoholism, abuse, the murder of her son, and a daughter who was permanently brain damaged after the Hell’s Angels almost beat to death in the hotel.

-- Shirley Clarke, the 1st female director to win an Oscar, and the only woman to be commemorated with a plaque outside the Chelsea, amongst 13 men.
+- Shirley Clarke First female director to win an Oscar and the only woman to be commemorated with a plaque outside the Chelsea, amongst 13 men.

-- Storme de Larverie, a mixed race queer person who passed as a white torch singer touring in the Royal American Midway shows before becoming America’s 1st drag king and inciting the Stonewall riots that instigated the LGBTQ+ rights movement.
+- Storme de Larverie A mixed race queer person who passed as a white torch singer while touring in the Royal American Midway shows.
+Later they become America’s first drag king and famously incited the Stonewall rebellion instigating the LGBTQ+ rights movement.

-- Vali Myers, an Australian dancer turned artist who “spoke fox,” had facial tattoos, and practiced witchcraft.
+- Vali Myers Australian dancer turned artist who “spoke fox,” had facial tattoos, and practiced witchcraft.

-- Niki de Saint Phalle, an artist known for taking aim at the patriarchy with her live shooting demonstrations, larger-than-life Nana sculptures, and being the 1st woman to create huge public sculpture gardens.
+- Niki de Saint Phalle Artist known for taking aim at the patriarchy with her live shooting demonstrations, larger-than-life Nana sculptures, and as the first woman to create huge public sculpture gardens.

-- Holly Woodlawn, a Warhol Superstar and America’s 1st trans actress whose trailblazing life included episodes of homelessness, addiction, and imprisonment.
+- Holly Woodlawn Latino Warhol Superstar and America’s first trans actress whose trailblazing life included episodes of homelessness, addiction, and imprisonment.

-As the last woman to ever live in the Chelsea Hotel’s pyramid penthouse apartment, author Amelia Kallman is uniquely qualified to write this book.
+As the last woman to ever live in the hotel’s pyramid penthouse apartment, author Amelia Kallman includes her own Chelsea Hotel experiences, stories, and friendships in the book.
 Bringing extensive research, firsthand sources, humor, entertainment, and a high level of respect to the material, The Remarkable Women of the Chelsea Hotel will be Amelia’s third book.

-After fifteen years of closure, the Chelsea Hotel has finally reopened.
+After fifteen years of closure, the Chelsea Hotel finally reopened in 2022.
 Dusty hotel histories focused almost exclusively on straight white men are no longer acceptable.
-In a country where abortion, the morning after pill, and LGBTQ+ and trans rights continue to be politicized and weaponized, people need role models and to understand their history now more than ever.
+In a country where abortion, the morning after pill, and LGBTQ+ rights continue to be politicized and weaponized, people need role models and an understanding of their own history now more than ever.
 It is time for the story of The Remarkable Women of the Chelsea Hotel to be told.

 ©AMELIA KALLMAN 2024